mgama/javaArrayProcessing/README.md

 They are a few unit testing frameworks in Java, being the most popular JUnit and TestNG.
 For the purpose of this basic project, I integrated JUnit, which covers the needs of this project.
 If the project were to evolve in the future into a bigger application, maybe switching to TestNG would make sense.
+To run all the Junit tests, run the following command from a terminal: mvn test

 # JaCoco (Test Coverage)
 In order to analyze what is the percentage of test coverage that the project has for unit and integration tests, they were a few tools that I researched (JCov, Clover, Cobertura, JaCoCo and EMMA).